NikhilMukraj/spiking-neural-networks/README.md

   - Reward calculation
   - Dopamine calculation
   - Reward function is passed to `run_lattice`/`run_lattices` method to calculate weight changes
+  - Reward modulated lattice and reward modulated network (two connecting graphs one reward modulated one not modulated by reward, should have option to add non reward modulated lattices)

 - Use Rayon to thread lattice calculations
   - Inputs should be calculated in parallel